colinbeales/AzurePipelinesHOL/AzurePipelinesLab3.md

 <img src="images/Lab3_11.png" width="624"/>

 Scrolling down we have some further settings on this task we need to set, each one by selecting the ellipsis "..."

 <img src="images/Lab3_12.png" width="624"/>

 The template and the template parameters fields can be set by following the dialog to find the ARM json files that describe the resources that we want to create in Azure.
 You can select "WebSite.json" for the template field and "WebSite.Parameters.json" for the template parameters field.

 <img src="images/Lab3_13.png" width="424"/>

 The override parameters field can be used to override parameters that will be used in the ARM template.
 This is a chance for us to provide a WebAppName for the App Service that we are going to create.
 Change the null variable here to the "$(WebAppName)" variable we created earlier.
 This will mean this task will create the same App Service resource that we deploy to in the next pipeline task.

 <img src="images/Lab3_14.png" width="424"/>

-1. Before we save our release pipeline lets select the name "New release pipeline" at the top of the screen and give a new more meaningful name like "Pipelines Lab AppService Release".
+12. Before we save our release pipeline lets select the name "New release pipeline" at the top of the screen and give a new more meaningful name like "Pipelines Lab AppService Release".
 We can now click "Save" to save our release pipeline.

 <img src="images/Lab3_15.png" width="624"/>

-The Save dialog can have a comment for history, but we'll just sekect "OK" so the save is complete.
+The Save dialog can have a comment for history, but we'll just select "OK" so the save is complete.

 <img src="images/Lab3_16.png" width="424"/>